nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+CCA Manager data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-AddressBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+CCA Manager data are saved automatically as a JSON file `[JAR file location]/data/<TODO>.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>

 >[!CAUTION]
-> If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
+> If your changes to the data file makes its format invalid, CCA Manager will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
-Furthermore, certain edits can cause the AddressBook to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
+Furthermore, certain edits can cause the CCA Manager to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>

 ### Assign roles to contacts`[coming in v1.2]`